sameer/g-code/README.md

 ## Parsing

-The parser is written in Rust using the [LALRPOP](https://github.com/lalrpop/lalrpop/) parser generator.
+The parser is written in Rust using [peg](https://github.com/kevinmehall/rust-peg).

-A [custom lexer](https://lalrpop.github.io/lalrpop/lexer_tutorial/002_writing_custom_lexer.html) is used as LALRPOP currently does not handle whitespace well.
-This would prevent proper checksum computation.

 ### Demo